Connect with Sean

 So this is the epic version of my bio.
-The actual version is filled with more diapers and homework.
+The actual version is filled with more chores and homework.
 But both versions include coffee ice cream.
 Which, along with prayer, holds our family together.

-I promised an epic bio only to arrive at the end and realize all the epic events are happening at home – amid the diapers and homework!
+I promised an epic bio only to arrive at the end and realize all the epic events are happening at home – amid the chores and homework!
 So if you need me, home is where I am heading.
 Contact us and we will invite you over for ice cream, but come prepared to do math facts.

 Vision for the Church

 In Ezekiel 47:1-12 the prophet approaches the temple and discovers the plumbing has ruptured and water is pouring out of the building.
 The water rushes out and flows to the East, a river growing wider and deeper as it travels.
 The scripture says wherever this water flows everything will live.
-Even more radical, whenever this water encounters salt water, the salt water is transformed into fresh.
+Even more radical, whenever this water encounters salt water, the salt water is transformed into fresh water.

 The church has not been called to remain inside; instead Jesus is calling us out into the world.
 And in a reversal of logic evil will not corrupt us, but the love and grace of God will corrupt sin (as the fresh water from the temple purifies the salt water).
 Not by our own actions, but by the cross darkness HAS BEEN defeated!
-Our call is not avoid sin, but to plunge into the river and flow out to world.
+Our call is not to avoid sin, but to plunge into the river and flow into world.
 To love the world and live the victory Christ has provided.